 Tonight was a rare occassion in our home.
 All six of us were home on a Friday night!
 It was so exciting!
 No ballgames, no stock shows, no meetings, no obligations.
 When I realized this was going to be a free night, I decided to make a big meal of roast, carrots, potatoes, green beans, gravy, and rolls.
 That's typically a Sunday-after-worship meal for us, so the rest of the family was really excited to come home and smell roast on a Friday.
 We all enjoyed our rare Friday night, Sunday-after-worship meal together.

-Soap Box this Saturday?
+So, what's my Soap Box this Saturday?

 Family time around the table used to be the norm.
 Old sitcoms (Leave It To Beaver, Andy Griffith)show the family around the dinner table every evening, and I'm sure that was the way it was then.
 But, nowadays, with our lives busier and busier, the family meal time has diminished.
 Honestly, in March, it seemed that we were never home together in the evening.
 Too many activites and obligations (most of which we put upon ourselves, I know).